kdzwinel/SnappySnippet/README.md

 New Fork
 ------------

-Trying to implement more options and code to get cleaner CSS.
+Trying to implement more options and code to get cleaner HTML and CSS.

 Developer